- How much does it cost to add a teenager to your car insurance policy?

 Buy the right car for your teenager

-The best cars for teens are those with safety features with low horsepower.
+The best cars for teens are those with safety features and low horsepower.
 If the vehicle your teen is driving is old enough to get by with only liability insurance, that will also cut your insurance costs.

 “Consider purchasing an older model vehicle for your team to drive.
 A sedan is usually best to lower your costs versus a sports car or SUV,” Galbreath says.
 “I recommend covering the teen for liability only until they are about 20 years old, which is the age when coverage rates tend to come down.”